Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 memory game tiles.

 ### Fonts:
-I chose to use the font Anton as it was the clsoest i could find to a comicbook style font as the actual marvel font is copywritten. but i think it fits in well with the style.
+I chose to use the font Anton as it was the closest i could find to a comic book style font as the actual marvel font is copywritten. but i think it fits in well with the style.

 ### Colours: